jaredmiller219/AppDock/DOCUMENTATION.md

 - If minimized windows do not restore, this may require Accessibility APIs.
 - Menu bar apps can log to Console.app; filter by “AppDock”.
 - If filtering appears incorrect, verify the current selection in the Filter & Sort menu and re-open the popover.
-- If settings look off, use Restore Defaults in Settings to reset stored values.
+- If settings look off, use Restore Defaults in the Settings ellipsis menu.
 - If a quit app still appears, check the “Keep apps after quit” setting.

 ### Common Development Tasks